 In May 2002, City Council approved an independent Auditor General's Office for the City of Toronto in conjunction with the implementation of a new audit framework.
-The new City of Toronto Act has subsequently formalized the establishment of the Auditor General.
-Section 177 of the new Act requires that "The City shall appoint an Auditor General".
+The City of Toronto Act, 2006 has subsequently formalized the establishment of the Auditor General.
+Section 177 of the Act requires that "The City shall appoint an Auditor General".

 The 2002 audit framework established three levels of audit services for the City of Toronto.
+This framework is consistent with best practices in most major Cities.

 - (1) The Auditor General's Office was created in order to report directly to and provide assurance strictly for City Council.
-The new City of Toronto Act has not changed this requirement. - (2) A separate Internal Audit Division was established to provide assurance for the City's Executive Management Team.
-While the establishment of an Internal Audit function is not a legislative requirement, it does represent best practice and is consistent with practices in other large government organizations. - (3) Finally, as required by previous legislation and the new City of Toronto Act, an external auditor is appointed by City Council to perform the annual statutory audit of the City's financial statements and provide an opinion on the fairness of the information presented in these financial statements.
+The City of Toronto Act, 2006 has not changed this requirement. - (2) A separate Internal Audit Division reporting to the City manager was established to provide assurance for the City's Executive Management Team.
+While the establishment of an Internal Audit function is not a legislative requirement, it does represent best practice and is consistent with practices in other large government organizations. - (3) Finally, as required by the City of Toronto Act, 2006, an external auditor is appointed by City Council to perform the annual statutory audit of the City's financial statements and provide an opinion on the fairness of the information presented in these financial statements.